iwatakeshi/macchiato/README.md

 ## Built in runner

 mocha has a main function that you can use to remove some boilerplate from your testing code.
-The code below works on desktop and Arduino.

-On the Arduino platform, it spits out the test results over Serial every 1 second.

 On the desktop platform, you can pass in command-line arguments/flags.